bookofproofs/bookofproofs.github.io/_sources/history/20th-century/baumslag.md

 * While Baumslag was undertaking research at Manchester, Joachim Neubüser spent a postdoctoral year 1957-58 there.
 * While studying at Manchester, Baumslag returned to South Africa in the summer of 1956, sailing from Southampton to Cape Town on the Carnarvon Castle on 7 June, returning on the ship the Capetown Castle from Cape Town to Southampton arriving on 5 October 1956.
 * We note that Baumslag's fellow postgraduate students Ian D Macdonald and Mike Newman graduated with  PhDs in 1960; Ian Macdonald with the thesis On Groups with Conditions like Finiteness of Conjugacy Classes and Mike Newman with the thesis On Groups All of Whose Proper Homomorphic Images are Nilpotent.
-* After the award of his Ph.D., Baumslag spent the year 1958-59 as a lecturer in Manchester before returning to South Africa where he married Sybil on 3 July 1959.
-* Gilbert and Sybil Baumslag had two children but we note at this point that Gilbert and Sybil were divorced on 17 September 1971 at Harris, Texas, USA.
 * They were travelling to Princeton where Baumslag had been appointed as an Instructor in Mathematics.
-* Baumslag and his wife spent the summer of 1961 in Europe, returning to the United States on 23 August 1961.
 * After a year, Baumslag was promoted to associate professor.
 * Baumslag became an American citizen on 2 July 1980.
 * All accepted our invitation and Gilbert chose to give his course of four lectures on A survey of groups with a single defining relation.